wyz960521/tesa/README.md

 ## Installation

-Enter the folder "tesa" and type "make" then the compiled codes are within the same directory as the source.
+Enter the folder 'tesa' and type 'make' then the compiled codes are within the same directory as the source.

 ## Inputs and outputs

 The major program in the provided package is `tesa`.
-It is capable of parsing standard fasta format files, allowing sequences with different lengths.
+It is capable of parsing standard FASTA format files, allowing sequences with different lengths.
 Example files are provided for reference.

 To access help and view all available options.